Skip to content

 This is why in multi-repository setup you can see cache tags such as 1p2.
 In this example 1 represents the index among configured repositories, meaning the second repository in the system.

-Tags are not prefixed for default repository (index "0").
+Tags aren't prefixed for default repository (index "0").

 The content tags are returned in a header in the responses from Ibexa DXP.
 The header name is dependent on which HTTP Cache Ibexa DXP is configured with: